jestenzel/fates/README.md

 This branch adds mortality tolerance parameters and a new source of mortality (heat).
 Temperature based mortality
 tolerance is set based on whether a tree has "hardened"  yet, which is set by dbh.
 At dry sites, early-run (months)
 soil water was causing undesired mortality.
 Hydraulic failure mort was therefore hardcoded to not occur until after
 DOY 182 (July 1) of the  first simulation year.
+A separate parameter was introduced to differentiate mortality CWD
+class partitioning from branch turnover- related CWD class partitioning.

 Added parameters /definition changes: